maarten-pennings/pico/debugging/readme.md

 ## Step 4: Upload picoprobe firmware

 Next step is to upload the picoprobe firmware.
-Picoprobe is downloaded and build as part of the Pico SDK script.
+Picoprobe was downloaded and build as part of the Pico SDK script.

 So again, keep the BOOTSEL button of the Pico down while plugging its USB plug in the Pi 400, then release the BOOTSEL.
 Now copy the picoprobe firmware to the pico.

 ```text